 Step 4 we let you know our decision

 Occasionally the school may think that it is more appropriate to offer you a place on a different Masters course.
-In this case we would notify you of a change of course offer, and you could see the details of this by logging in to your applicant portal.
+In this case we would notify you of a change of course offer and you would be able to see the details by logging in to your applicant portal.

 For most courses, there is no deadline to accept an offer or to meet any offer conditions.
 We just ask that you ensure you leave yourself enough time to complete the admissions process and prepare to start your course.
 However, deadlines may be in place for courses in the following academic schools:

 Deadlines may also be place if you will be taking a pre-sessional English language course before your Masters degree.
 For more detail, please see our information on postgraduate pre-sessional English courses.